-TEAMS (Tests of Engineering Aptitude, Mathematics and Science) is a one-day competition for students in middle and high school that allows them to apply their knowledge of skills in science, technology, engineering and mathematics (STEM) to issues facing our global society.
+TEAMS (Tests of Engineering Aptitude, Mathematics, and Science) is a one-day competition for students in middle and high school that allows them to apply their knowledge of skills in science, technology, engineering, and mathematics (STEM) to global issues.
 Focused on an annual theme—original academic and innovative concepts are developed for the competition based on the National Academy of Engineering’s Grand Challenges.
 Engaging in the challenges requires critical job readiness skills such as teamwork, analytical thinking, and multi-dimensional problem solving.

-Learn more and register beginning in September 2018 for the TEAMS competition on this link.
+Learn more and register beginning in September 2018 for TEAMS through this link.

 How TEAMS works:

-TSA chapters can receive a 30 percent discount off the $150 national TEAMS registration fee by using the TSA discount code provided when a TSA chapter affiliates.
+- TSA chapters can receive a 30 percent discount off $150 national TEAMS registration fee by using the TSA discount code provided when a TSA chapter affiliates.

 Questions?
 Email Sandy Honour, TEAMS manager, or Cindy Donahue, TEAMS assistant manager.